 What is the opening chapter of The Portrait of a Soul like?

-The opening chapter is actually a short story, or rather a first chapter in a short story that is in itself, a part of the novel but I'll explain that in a minute.
-Let me first say something of my general impressions.
 The novel’s opening chapter reveals its melancholic and tragic quality.
 There's a touch of realism to the first chapter, but one can sense also that there's sadness in this novel.
 The first chapter is titled Karolina and the subtitle is listed in brackets- a short story.
 You can get a hint from the subtitle- this novel uses some experimental writing, some chapters are written as memoirs, some as a screenplay and some as reportage.
-When the author Miro Gavran was asked about this on the book promotion I attended, he said it wasn't difficult for him to use different genres because he has experience writing in different forms, from screenplays and plays.

 As a reader, I was touched by the opening paragraphs.
-Miro Gavran introduces to a young woman who just founds out she's pregnant.
+Miro Gavran introduces us to a young woman who just finds out she's pregnant.
 The doctor who is examining her is an acquittance, and she feels embarrassed by her situation.
 The situation is made worse by the doctor's lack of empathy and unsensitive questions.
 As a reader (especially as a woman), it's easy to sympathize with this young lady.

 The first chapter is actually quite brief (only two pages long), but it's very descriptive.
-The second chapter put the situation in the context.
+The second chapter puts the situation in the context.
 In the summary, the second chapter is also listed as a part of Karolina' short story, so the chapters aren't listed individually.
 This is due to the unique structure of the novel.
 It can be argued that the opening chapter is not just the one separated by the first number and a bleak space, but the short story as a whole.

 No matter how you choose to look at it, as a first chapter of the novel or the first chapter of a short story that is in itself a first chapter in a novel, those first pages informing us of a young woman that is surprised with her pregnancy are crucial.
 There is also a bit of foreshadowing.
 The fate of Karolina and her life story is not an easy one.
 Immediately in the novel’s opening chapter, the author shares with us that for her- early in her life it was already difficult.